Skip to main content

 Before you can use Image to Video, ensure the feature is enabled for your Studio.
 This can be verified in Studio Settings under Integrations → Connectors within the "Creative Force AI" connector.

-There are also a few settings available at the studio level that help define how the videos are generated: prompt, format, and duration.
+After the standard AI model selection, you can configure the available settings at the studio level accordingly and define how the videos are generated: prompt, format, and duration.

 • Prompt: This serves as a creative guide for the AI when generating the video from your image.
 Since this is configured at the studio level, we recommend keeping the prompt general.
 You’ll have the option to refine it further for each specific workflow if needed.